-Proposed Nasdaq Global Market symbol "CNTB"
+Proposed Nasdaq Global Market symbol

+"CNTB"

-The number of our ordinary shares (including ordinary shares represented by ADSs) to be outstanding after this offering is based on 44,566,675 ordinary shares outstanding as of December 31, 2020, inclusive of the 2,570,864 ordinary shares issued to Connect Union, Inc., or Connect Union, as nominee for purposes of the implementation of awards issued or to be issued to employees, directors and consultants of our company pursuant to the 2019 Stock Incentive Plan, or the 2019 Plan, and after giving effect to (i) the automatic conversion of all our issued and outstanding convertible preferred shares into 24,745,572 ordinary shares immediately prior to the completion of this offering, (ii) the issuance of 121,080 ordinary shares to our founders immediately after the closing of this offering as a result of the achievement of a milestone relating to a new financing with a premoney valuation of at least USD600 million, or the Financing Condition, set forth in the Second Amended and Restated Shareholders Agreement, or the Shareholders Agreement, and (iii) the issuance of 46,232 ordinary shares to the holders of Series C Preferred Shares pursuant to the anti-dilution provisions contained in the Shareholders Agreement.
-The number of our ordinary shares (including ordinary shares represented by ADSs) to be outstanding after this offering excludes (i) 6,000,000 ordinary shares to be reserved for future issuance under our 2021 Incentive Award Plan, or the 2021 Plan, which have not previously been issued to Connect Union and (ii) 600,000 ordinary shares to be reserved for future issuance under our 2021 Employee Share Purchase Plan, or the 2021 ESPP, both of which will become effective in connection with the completion of this offering.
+The number of our ordinary shares (including ordinary shares represented by ADSs) to be outstanding after this offering is based on 77,254,917 ordinary shares outstanding as of September 30, 2020, inclusive of the 4,473,305 ordinary shares issued to Connect Union, Inc., or Connect Union, as nominee for purposes of the implementation of awards issued or to be issued to employees, directors and consultants of our company pursuant to the 2019 Stock Incentive Plan, or the 2019 Plan (including the 166,468 additional ordinary shares issued to Connect Union in December 2020), and after giving effect to the automatic conversion of all our issued and outstanding convertible preferred shares into 43,057,316 ordinary shares (including the conversion of 4,744,341 shares of our Series C redeemable convertible preferred shares, or the Series C Preferred Shares, issued in December 2020 into 4,744,341 ordinary shares) immediately prior to the completion of this offering, and excludes ordinary shares to be reserved for future issuance under our 2021 Incentive Award Plan, or the 2021 Plan, which will become effective in connection with the completion of this offering, which have not previously been issued to Connect Union.

-To implement the 2019 Plan, the 2,570,864 ordinary shares issued or to be issued pursuant to awards under our 2019 Plan were issued to Connect Union as nominee for purposes of the implementation of awards issued or to be issued to employees, directors and consultants of our company under the 2019 Plan.
-The 2,570,864 ordinary shares issued or to be issued under our 2019 Plan includes (i) 1,665,860 shares issuable upon the exercise of share options outstanding as of December 31, 2020, with a weighted-average exercise price of \$6.11 per ordinary share. (ii) 7,301 ordinary shares issued pursuant to share options that were exercised prior to December 31, 2020 and (iii) 897,660 shares issuable upon the exercise of share options granted after December 31, 2020, with an exercise price of \$11.49 per ordinary share.
+To implement the 2019 Plan, the 4,473,305 ordinary shares to be issued pursuant to awards under our 2019 Plan were issued to Connect Union as nominee for purposes of the implementation of awards issued or to be issued to employees, directors and consultants of our company under the 2019 Plan.
+The 4,473,305 ordinary shares issuable under our 2019 Plan includes (i) 822,149 shares issuable upon the exercise of share options outstanding as of September 30, 2020, with a weighted-average exercise price of \$0.55 per ordinary share; (ii) 12,705 ordinary shares issued pursuant to share options exercised prior to September 30, 2020 and (iii) 1,977,488 shares issuable upon the exercise of share options granted after September 30, 2020, with an exercise price of \$4.69 per ordinary share.
 See "Management-2019 Stock Incentive Plan" for additional information regarding the 2019 Plan and the settlement of share options described above.